pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 ##### CDE Session

 CDE interactive sessions give data engineers flexible end-points to start developing Spark applications from anywhere -- in a web-based terminal, local CLI, favorite IDE, and even via JDBC from third-party tools.

+##### Apache Iceberg

+Apache Iceberg is a cloud-native, high-performance open table format for organizing petabyte-scale analytic datasets on a file system or object store.
+Combined with Cloudera Data Platform (CDP), users can build an open data lakehouse architecture for multi-function analytics and to deploy large scale end-to-end pipelines.

+Open Data Lakehouse on CDP simplifies advanced analytics on all data with a unified platform for structured and unstructured data and integrated data services to enable any analytics use case from ML, BI to stream analytics and real-time analytics.
+Apache Iceberg is the secret sauce of the open lakehouse.

+Iceberg is compatible with a variety of compute engines including Spark.
+CDE allows you to deploy Iceberg-enabled Virtual Clusters.

+For more information please visit the [documentation](https://iceberg.apache.org/).

 ##### CDE User Interface